NOAA-EMC/HREF/README.md

-# HREF
+# RRFS_ENSPOST

-Contains the workflow and codes and other files needed to run the High Resolution Ensemble Forecast (HREF) system.
+Contains the workflow and codes and other files needed to run the Rapid Refresh Forecast System (RRFS) enspost.

 Very simple setup instructions (just for WCOSS2):

-cd href.v3.1.0/sorc/
+cd rrfs.v1.0.0/sorc/

-./build_href.sh
+./build_enspost.sh

-./install_href.sh (to copy executables to exec/)
+./install_enspost.sh (to copy executables to exec/)

-./link_href_fix.sh  (to populate fix files)
+./link_enspost_fix.sh  (to populate fix files)